-After the third step, you will have to exact the last name from right side → add Right formula like below
+After the third step, you will have to exact the last name from the right side → add the Right formula like below

 Wow finally !!

-We know how to split first and last name in excel using formulas.
-Great !
+We know how to split first and last names in excel using formulas.
+Great!

-How to separate middle name in excel using formulas:
+How to separate the middle name in excel using formulas:

-I’ve seen few comments asking how to split middle name using formulas.
+I’ve seen a few comments asking how to split middle names using formulas.
 So here is a tutorial for that.

 For example, if we have a name like “Mark Anthony Fernandez” then how will you split?

-In this example, we have three names (first, middle & last name), by now you know how to extract first & the last name using Right & Left formulas.
-So, the only issue is extracting middle name.
+In this example, we have three names (first, middle & last name), by now you know how to extract the first & last name using Right & Left formulas.
+So, the only issue is extracting the middle name.

 =SUBSTITUTE(A1,” “,REPT(” “,50),2)

-Now, we’ll use MID formula to extract middle name like below .
+Now, we’ll use the MID formula to extract the middle name like below.

 =MID(SUBSTITUTE(A1,” “,REPT(” “,50),2),FIND(” “,A1),50)